voicegain/platform/how-to/edge-on-hardware/Edge-Deploy-UServer22.md

 You will likely also be prompted by the "Software Updater" to, well, update.
 Close out of this **without** updating.
 The packages will be updated during the cluster provisioning phase via our EZInitScript.

-***OPTIONAL:*** At this time you may wish to install SSH server and complete the process over an SSH session.
-To do so open a terminal (either by right-clicking on the desktop and choosing to "Open in terminal" or you can search for Terminal from the Activites menu in the top left corner.
+***OPTIONAL:*** If you did not choose to install OpenSSH Server during the provisioning phase, time you may wish to install it now and complete the process over an SSH session.

 In the terminal execute: `sudo apt install openssh-server -y`